 Website blocking has become an increasingly common anti-piracy tool around the globe.

-“Because such a block would apply globally to all users of the resolver, regardless of where they are located, it would affect end users outside of the blocking government’s jurisdiction.
+“Because such a block would apply globally to all users of the resolver, regardless of where they are located, it would affect end users outside of the blocking government’s jurisdiction,” Cloudflare recently said.

-“We therefore evaluate any government requests or court orders to block content through a globally available public recursive resolver as requests or orders to block content globally,” Cloudflare adds.
+“We therefore evaluate any government requests or court orders to block content through a globally available public recursive resolver as requests or orders to block content globally.”

-The company says that, thus far, it hasn’t actually blocked content through the 188.8.131.52 Public DNS Resolver.
-Instead, it relies on an “alternative remedy” to comply with the Italian court order.
+Cloudflare believes that these types of orders set a dangerous precedent.
+The company previously said that it hadn’t actually blocked content through the 18.104.22.168 Public DNS Resolver.
+Instead, it implemented an “alternative remedy” to comply with the Italian court order.

-A copy of Cloudflare’s H2 2021 Transparency Report is available here (pdf)
+A copy of the court of appeal’s decision is available here

 From: TF, for the latest news on copyright battles, piracy and more.